 - Faculty members may opt to record their own presentations to students by audio and/or video and to post or distribute such recordings.

 - Faculty members may only record and distribute guest lecturer/special presenters with their written consent.
 If students ask questions in a chat function, please alert them ahead of time that their questions will be read and recorded and that if they wish to ask questions without their identity shared, they should email them to you directly.

-- Faculty members may only record and distribute student participation, student questions, or the display of student work in courses with consent of all students involved.
+- Faculty members may only record and distribute student participation, student questions, or the display of student work in courses with the consent of all students involved.
 Because of both state and federal laws, faculty members must obtain written consent (electronic documents are acceptable) from all students to make such recordings and must provide copies of such consents to Academic Affairs.
 A consent form is attached here (PDF).
-Such consents must make explicit the extent to which the recordings will be made available, the period of time the recordings will be made available and destroyed, and the expectations around use of the recordings.
-Completed forms should be emailed to: email@example.com.
+Such consents must make explicit the extent to which the recordings will be made available, the period of time the recordings will be made available and destroyed, and the expectations around the use of the recordings.
+You do not need one form per student per meeting, one form per student will cover the regular class meetings of the semester.
+Completed forms should be emailed to: firstname.lastname@example.org.

 - The College reminds faculty members that if they are recording class sessions – even with the written consent of all students – they may not record office hours or personal questions from students that may occur directly after a class session ends.
 Should students attempt to share personal information while a permitted recording is being made, faculty members should stop any recording.

 Using a Canvas Assignment for the Form (Recommended)